 The park is most easily seen by boat.
 The distance between Bartlett Cove and the tidewater glaciers is 46 miles.
-Five specific types of boats enter the park's natural waterway.
-Most visitors see the bay from cruise ships carrying thousands of passengers.
-Cruise ship passengers do not go ashore in Glacier Bay; instead, National Park Service naturalists board the ships to share their knowledge about the park as the ships cruise up to the glaciers.
+Most visitors see the bay from cruise ships; passengers do not go ashore in Glacier Bay.
+Instead, National Park Service naturalists board the ships to share their knowledge about the park.

-Tour boats are much smaller and hold up to a 150 passengers.
-National Park Service naturalists also join these boats during their trips into the bay, and some boats also stop at Bartlett Cove to allow passengers time ashore.
+Tour boats hold up to 150 passengers.
+National Park Service naturalists also join these boats.
+Some boats also stop at Bartlett Cove to allow passengers time ashore.
 The Glacier Bay Day Tour is an eight-hour adventure up the west arm of Glacier Bay to the face of the Grand Pacific and Margerie Glaciers.

-Charter boats offer a personalized trip most often, they cater to groups of about six passengers.
-Private boats (permit required) can also enter the bay, but must adhere to all park rules and regulations.
+Charter boats offer a personalized trip for groups of about six passengers.
+Private boats (permit required) can also enter the bay, though must adhere to park rules and regulations.
 Sea kayaking is another popular means of traveling through park waters.
-For a list of boating concessioners authorized to offer services in the park or for recreational boating information, visit nps. gov/glba or call (907) 697-2627.
-Further dinner tours and whale-watching excursions are available just outside park boundaries.
+For more information, visit nps.gov/glba or call (907) 697-2627.
+Dinner tours and whalewatching excursions are available just outside park boundaries.